rust-lang/rust/text/0517-io-os-reform.md

 written, it attempts a *single* write and on success returns the number of bytes written.
 This follows the long tradition of blocking IO, and is a more fundamental building block than the looping write we currently have.
+Like `read`, it will propagate EINTR.

 For convenience, `write_all` recovers the behavior of today's `write`, looping until either the entire buffer is written or an error occurs.
-Like `read_to_end`, if an error occurs before the operation is complete, the intermediate result (of how much has been written) is discarded.
-To meaningfully recover from an intermediate error, code should work with `write` directly.
+To meaningfully recover from an intermediate error and keep writing, code should work with `write` directly.
+Like the `Read` conveniences, `EINTR` results in a retry.

-A trait bound of `WriteAllError` is also imposed on the error type for the `write_all` and `write_fmt` methods to construct an "end of file" related error when `Ok(0)` is returned from `write` as well as detecting intermittent errors like `EINTR` that can be "safely ignored" to try to continue writing data.

 The `write_fmt` method, like `write_all`, will loop until its entire input is written or an error occurs.